 There are great people out there deciding whether or not they’ll apply for a role with your organisation.
 Will they throw their CV against the ad blindly?
 Unlikely.
 Will they Google your company first, read up on whatever they can find and then make a call?
 There you go.
 Much more likely.

 When was the last time you checked what content is out there for your potential employees to read?
 Furthermore, when was the last time you adjusted your content strategy to make sure you have control over what they’re learning about your company?
 Keep reading for a compelling case study outlining why content is essential for employer branding, as told by Todd Wheatland, head of strategy at King Content, an end-to-end digital specialist content marketing agency.
-You can also listen to the interview on iTunes or SoundCloud.

 How do organisations use content marketing for employer branding?

 They don’t.
 I’m a marketer, I came at this space, this gig very much from a “let’s help marketers become publishers, let’s help people understand that the world’s changed and they don’t have to keep going out and doing global funnel marketing or promotion.”
 All that beautiful, wonderful stuff that content marketing represents in terms of philosophy.

 I think organisations are absolutely getting the budgets that they didn’t have two years ago and I see year on year, I see doubling, tripling, quadrupling of budgets and employer branding from many organisations.
 Getting much more sophisticated in the analytics and the way that they apply that and especially for global organisations much more localised in recognising the connection between geography and specific role demand.

 Does that mean a lot more content is being created and published in the space?